Department of Criminal Justice

 What We Offer

 We offer a Bachelor of Science degree program, with an online degree completion option, helping to meet the needs of the military community and other students in non-traditional circumstances.
 The minor in Criminal Justice complements other degree programs on campus.
 The Master of Science degree program in Criminal Justice is offered on campus and online, and students may complete the program through any combination of the two.
 The Department also offers a Graduate Certificate in Criminal Justice that expands the knowledge and employment opportunities for our students.

 How You Learn

-Learning experiences of students in our programs are enhanced by collaborative efforts, including partnerships with the Office of Civic Engagement and Service Learning, Fort Bragg and a variety of justice related agencies.
+Learning experiences of students in our programs are enhanced by collaborative efforts, including partnerships with the Office of Civic Engagement and Service Learning, Fort Liberty and a variety of justice related agencies.
 Internships are available to qualified students, and are designed to give students an opportunity to get practical career-related experience and to enhance their credentials for future employment.